Meet Erin

 Recent performance highlights include…

 A fierce competitor, Erin has been the recipient of many awards in the US and Europe.
-She has taken home 1st place at the American International Czech & Slovak Voice Competition, 3rd place the National Society of Arts and Letters National Voice Competition, been an Encouragement Award winner of the Mildred Miller International Voice Competition, and top 10-finalist for the Partners for the Arts and the Elizabeth Connell Dramatic Voices International Competition in London.
+She has taken home 1st place at the American International Czech & Slovak Voice Competition, 3rd place the National Society of Arts and Letters National Voice Competition and International Dvořák Opera & Song Competition, been an Encouragement Award winner of the Mildred Miller International Voice Competition, and top 10-finalist for the Partners for the Arts and the Elizabeth Connell Dramatic Voices International Competition in London.

 As a self-proclaimed lover of song, Erin adores curating recitals and has presented programs including Into the Silent Land - a one woman show about the journey of meditation produced during her artist residency with The Apiary, The Last Rose of Summer - presented by Cardella Salon Series, and Amor, se aparté! at the Arts Club of Washington featuring spanish art songs and spanish-inspired duets.